Marnus loves lions.

 After months of trying Marnus let go and accepted an invitation to assess the viability of similar work in a far more remote area in the north eastern part of Namibia.

-After an extensive spoor tracking survey to determine the presence of lions and other predators, and getting to know the local San People… the conclusion was affirmative.
+After an extensive spoor tracking survey to determine the presence of lions and other predators, and traveling from village to village to get to know the local San People… the conclusion was affirmative.